kaisdukes/health-tracker/docs/2023-workout-log.md

 * I've replaced hanging knee raises with 1-minue planks
 * For the exercises I'm not increasing through weight, I can still get progressive improvements by increasing reps while focusing on form, until I'm comfortably in the 8-12 rep range

-I'm excited about Feburary for one reason.
-I'm finally going to try to flat bench press using the 30kg a side dumbbless.
+I'm excited about February's training plan for one big reason.
+I'm finally going to try to flat bench press using the 30 kg a side dumbbells.
 A major achievement, if I can progress to this level while dieting.

 ### Day 1: Chest, shoulders, triceps and abs (26 sets)